Cook Like Czechs

 Misc.:

-- 3 teaspoons unsalted butter to pour over šišky on the plate
+• 3 teaspoons unsalted butter to drizzle the Šišky on the plate

 Instructions

-- Boil the potatoes in their skin until soft.
-Depending on the size, this takes about 20 minutes.
-Check for doneness by piercing the potato with a fork.
-If the potatoes are soft, they are cooked.
-Drain the water and let them cool completely.
+• Boil 1 pound potatoes in their skins until they are soft, which usually takes about 20 minutes depending on their size.
+Check for doneness by piercing a potato with a fork; if it's soft, it's cooked.
+Drain the water and let the potatoes cool completely.

-- Peel the cooled potatoes and grate them finely on a box grater.
-Add an egg, flour, and salt.
+• Peel the cooled potatoes and finely grate them using a box grater.
+Add 1 egg, 2 cups all-purpose flour, and ¼ teaspoon salt to the grated potatoes.

-- Work into a compact dough.
-First, roughly mix all the ingredients in a bowl using a fork.
-Then dump the mass onto a floured work surface and knead until the dough does not stick.
+• Work the mixture into a compact dough.
+Start by roughly mixing all the ingredients in a bowl using a fork.
+Then transfer the mixture onto a floured work surface and knead until the dough is no longer sticky.

-- If the dough is too sticky, dust it with a tablespoon of flour and work it in.
-Continue like this until the dough holds together nicely and does not stick to your hands.
+• If the dough is too sticky, dust it with a tablespoon of flour and work it in.
+Continue adding flour a little at a time until the dough holds together nicely and no longer sticks to your hands.

-- Divide the dough into three to four pieces.
-Roll each of them into a cylinder.
-Cut off equal-sized pieces and roll them into a šiška shape about the size of your index finger.
+• Divide the dough into three to four pieces.
+Roll each piece into a cylinder.
+Cut equal-sized pieces from each cylinder and roll them into Šiška shapes, about the size of your index finger.

-- Meanwhile, take a wide pot, pour water into it, add 1 tsp salt and let it boil on the stove.
-Turn down the heat so that the water simmers.
+• Meanwhile, take a wide pot, pour water into it, add 1 teaspoon salt, and bring it to a boil on the stove.
+Once it reaches a boil, reduce the heat so that the water simmers.

-- Fry the breadcrumbs with sugar: Melt unsalted butter in a frying pan over medium heat.
-Pour in the breadcrumbs; stir.
-The breadcrumbs should turn golden within five minutes—if not, increase the heat slightly.
-Remove the pan from the heat and add granulated sugar to the breadcrumbs.
-Stir well.
+• Fry the breadcrumbs with sugar: Melt 2 Tablespoons unsalted butter in a frying pan over medium heat.
+Add 1 ¼ cups breadcrumbs and stir continuously.
+If the breadcrumbs do not turn golden within five minutes, slightly increase the heat.
+Once golden, remove the pan from the heat and add ½ cup granulated sugar to the breadcrumbs, stirring well to combine.
+The mixture will be crunchy.

 Notes